MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-azure-hdinsight.md

 ---
-title: Analytics samples for Microsoft Academic Graph
+title: PySpark Analytics samples for Microsoft Academic Graph
 description: Illustrates how to perform analytics for Microsoft Academic Graph using HDInsight
 services: microsoft-academic-services
 ms.topic: tutorial
 ms.service: microsoft-academic-services
 ms.date: 11/08/2018
 ---
-# Analytics samples for Microsoft Academic Graph
+# PySpark analytics samples for Microsoft Academic Graph

-Illustrates how to perform analytics for Microsoft Academic Graph using HDInsight (PySpark).
+Illustrates how to perform analytics for Microsoft Academic Graph using PySpark on HDInsight/Spark cluster.

 ## Sample projects